jmchandonia/CORAL/front_end/README.md

 `production` - Boolean indicating whether to build or serve in production mode.
 Setting it to false will allow the developer to more easily navigate certain parts of CORAL UI without validation.
 `baseURL` - The URL location of your backend API `GOOGLE_MAPS_API_KEY` - Required for plotting maps of items with geographic data.
 You will need to create a google maps api key using the Google developer console.
 [Click here](https://developers.google.com/maps/documentation/embed/get-api-key) for more information on how to generate a key.
+If you do not have access to a google maps api key, you can simply leave the GOOGLE_MAPS_API_KEY as an empty string `''` and map options will not be loaded as a part of the UI.

 Please note that without these variables, the application will fail to compile.